 Intent-Based Networking is an idea that was formulated years ago.
 But it was a concept ahead of its time.
+This article is here to explain the term Benefits of Intent-Based Networking to businesses.

 Now, with the advancement of Machine Learning, Artificial Intelligence, and Networks, Intent-based networking has become a reality and has its benefits to various industries.